 Tonal dressing can be a great way to subtly disguise a lack of waist definition and make you appear taller.
 Smooth unbroken lines will always help to achieve this effect, so no harsh contrasts like a white shirt with black trousers.

 I also want to mention sizing – albeit this is a difficult area because there is little standardisation, you can even get variation in the same store.
 Long gone are the days when you could go into a shop knowing that you are a size 12 and everything in that size would fit.
 But don’t be put off by the size tag.
 If it fits you great and makes you want to do a little jig when you’ve got it on, then go for it whatever the size label says.

 Some specific tips:

-- Be wary of fabrics that are too flimsy and stretchy.
-Something a bit studier can offer better contouring.
+Be wary of fabrics that are too flimsy and stretchy.
+Something a bit sturdier can offer better contouring.